rotarrares/ProjectX/README.md

 - Person can login
 - Person can view projects
 - Person can view Users
-- User can create project
+- User can create project and a new Team
 - User can react to project
+-
 - User can ask a question
 - Project team can answer question